isomerpages/mpa-seathedifference/_make-a-splash/EPISODE 2.md

 ![](/images/mpa_shore%20or%20not_kv_1920x720_21aug23-01.jpg)

-##### Join Joakim as he embark on an enlightening journey into the heart of maritime careers.
-This isn't just about hoisting sails or navigating treacherous waters – it's about exploring the innovative, tech-savvy, and diverse roles that the maritime industry now boasts.
-Dive deep, ride the waves of innovation, and discover a world where tradition meets technology.

 ## EPISODE 2
 ##
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/1rbu6PWARtw?si=dDuz8BSxvPsLGLPx" height="315" width="560"></iframe>